 Crossover Health is undergoing a foundational shift in our business model, our care delivery approach, and the value we create for our member patients and employer clients.
-The transition began in March 2018 when we realized that being a medical staffing company operating clinics would only be at best a partial fulfilment of our underlying objective.
+The transition began in March 2018, when we realized that being a medical staffing company operating clinics would only be at best a partial fulfillment of our underlying objective.
 In fact, quite ironically, we never set out to build nor operate clinics.
-Our passion from day one has been and remains our desire to be a transformational catalyst in creating a fundamentally different healthcare system.
+Our passion from day one has been, and remains, our desire to be a transformational catalyst in creating a fundamentally different healthcare system.

 While we are best known in the industry for the experience we consistently create and deliver, a great experience is not the end goal itself but rather a critical catalyst along a continuum of success.
 For us, a great member experience lends itself to much higher engagement, and we know objectively from our data that the more engaged a member is the more effective we are in achieving the outcomes we promise.
 We can literally show a 20-30% cost savings for those members who are highly engaged versus the community users who choose not to get any care from our health centers (even when risk adjusted by age, gender, condition AND when including our cost of operations).
 The data is compelling and should be compulsory for those seeking to control cost, quality, and experience.
 After all, data driving the decisions is exactly how it should be (I never want to be a good salesman; I just hope that our potential clients can do math!).

-10 years on in our journey, we see how health care should be (more clearly than ever!).
-We are also more confident than ever about our unique model of primary care – essentially comprised of a broad primary health “team”; quarterbacked by a physician leader; each clinician practicing at the top of their license; operating within a comprehensive, coordinated, and capable care model; infused with proactive and predictive data sourced from a large and growing data repository; delivering a comprehensive range of relevant health care services; having the modern tools, technology, and communication approaches to reach out when needed, close care gaps that are outstanding, and ensure each member gets the most value from every interaction, and delivered in a world class membership experience personalized to each individual – as the means to solve the quadruple aim of cost, quality, member experience, and clinician engagement.
+Ten years into our journey, we see how health care should be (more clearly than ever!).
+We are also more confident than ever about our unique model of primary care — essentially comprised of a broad primary health “team;” quarterbacked by a physician leader; each clinician practicing at the top of their license; operating within a comprehensive, coordinated, and capable care model; infused with proactive and predictive data sourced from a large and growing data repository; delivering a comprehensive range of relevant health care services; having the modern tools, technology, and communication approaches to reach out when needed, close care gaps that are outstanding, and ensure each member gets the most value from every interaction, and delivered in a world class membership experience personalized to each individual—as the means to solve the quadruple aim of cost, quality, member experience, and clinician engagement.
 The successes we have achieved to date have given us a glimpse of what is possible, and it inspires us to do the hard work each day to bring forward the future of care delivery.

 While this sounds quite aspirational, I believe it is essential to push for bold new alternatives to what has previously existed.
 Connected.
 Systematic.
 “Health” focused.
 Full Stack.
 All in.